stgm/course-site/README.md

   in the public directory and can be referenced using relative links.

 * Changing the name of a folder will change the URL of that folder on the website.
-This will break links from others site to your course site.
+This will break links from other sites to your course site.

 * Changing names and positions of folders and Markdown files should not be a problem for form caching and file submissions already done.